 At the moment of conception, life changes for the woman.
 The tiny, rapidly developing embryo causes tenderness and pain, elevates emotions and renders her utterly exhausted as well as nauseous for weeks.
 Carrying the life of another human is an exhilarating and invasive experience right from the start.
 I have never understood why women are encouraged to put off sharing the news of pregnancy until the major threat of miscarriage is past.
 Not only does the pregnant mommy have to silently endure the difficult first trimester, when tiredness and nausea are at a peak; then if a miscarriage does occur, she is left to grieve alone.
 And she does grieve, because regardless of how early the miscarriage occurs, an emotional attachment has already formed between mother and child.

 Erin however joyfully shared the news of her pregnancy the day she found out.
-While it is now difficult for her to share the disconcerting news, she is blessed, as a result, with prayerful support from friends and
+While it is now difficult for her to share the disconcerting news, she is blessed, as a result, with prayerful support from friends and family as she waits and wonders and ponders difficult questions: What does become of the life she carries if developmental issues cause a miscarriage?
+And why does God allow a life to be conceived only to have the unborn child fail to survive?
+And should the pregnancy continue, will the baby be OK?
+For now, every day of life for this tiny embryo is precious and still holds promise.

 The fear of losing a child is a mother’s worst nightmare and it begins the moment we realize that a child is growing within us.
 When my children were younger, I was well practiced in the skill of “mommy worrying”.
 I mistakenly assumed it was not only my right to worry but also my responsibility – that somehow it displayed wisdom and love.
 After years of needless anxiety over their safety and well being, I finally realized that no amount of worry would ever add a single day, nor contribute positively to the lives of my children.
 Worry only clouded my perspective, diminished prayer and robbed me of joy.
 I loved the responsibility that came with being a mom but I had to let go enough to concede that God merely loaned us our three children and He loved them even more than we possibly could.
 I discovered that my worries really had little to do with any circumstances and more to do with my relationship to the life of Christ in me.
 We moms can easily find reason to worry about our children from the moment of conception, through their infancy, into their school and adolescent years, through college and beyond.
 And the “beyond” can include grandchildren to start worrying about all over again!